💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 C. Ribonucleic Acid (RNA)

-RNA plays diverse roles in gene expression.
-It contains ribose sugar and the base Uracil (U) instead of Thymine.
-It is typically single-stranded.
-Main types: mRNA, tRNA, rRNA.
+RNA plays diverse roles in translating genetic information from DNA into proteins.
+It contains ribose sugar, the base Uracil (U) instead of Thymine, and is typically single-stranded.
+This single-stranded nature allows RNA to fold into complex three-dimensional structures.

 Table 4: Comparison of DNA and RNA